opensearch-project/documentation-website/_monitoring-plugins/ad/api.md

 You can see the `ad_task` field only for historical analysis.

-The `model_count` parameter shows the total number of models that a detector runs in memory.
+The `model_count` parameter shows the total number of models that a detector runs on each node’s memory.
 This is useful if you have several models running on your cluster and want to know the count.

 If you configured the category field, you can see the number of unique values in the field and all active entities with models running in memory.